-Land use in Anzac Parade is Open Space, in the case of Anzac Park, and otherwise road reservations (NCA 2016, p.
-117, reproduced in Appendix E).
+Land use in Anzac Parade is Open Space, in the case of Anzac Park, and otherwise road reservations (NCA 2011, p.
+43, reproduced in Appendix F as Figure 12).

-Constitution Avenue and Anzac Parade Indicative Development Plan
+Constitution Avenue and Anzac Parade Master Plan

-An indicative development plan for Constitution Avenue and Anzac Parade is also provided in the National Capital Plan (NCA 2016, p.
-129).
-The plan provides a vision for development consistent with the National Capital Plan, however much of it relates to Constitution Avenue rather than Anzac Parade.
+A master plan for Constitution Avenue and Anzac Parade is also provided in the National Capital Plan (NCA 2011, Appendix T8).
+The master plan provides guidance across a range of issues, however much of it relates to Constitution Avenue rather than Anzac Parade.
 None the less, a few points to note include:

-- extensive and largely continuous multi-storey buildings in the land between Parkes Way and Constitution Avenue, including possibly 7-8 storey development on land to the east of Anzac Parade on Constitution Avenue; and - Anzac Parade will continue to operate as a main avenue.
+- extensive and continuous multi-storey buildings in the land between Parkes Way and Constitution Avenue, including possibly eight storey development on land to the east of Anzac Parade on Constitution Avenue; and - Anzac Parade will continue to operate as a main avenue.

-Figure 112.
-Indicative Development Plan for Constitution Avenue and Anzac Parade
+Figure 103.
+Indicative Development Plan for Constitution Avenue

-Source: NCA 2016, p.
-129
+Source: NCA 2011